klerk-framework/website/docs/building-config/collections.md

 ```

 As you can see, the "all" collection for Invoice can be accessed via data.invoices.all.
 The "data" object is available
 in the Reader, which you acquire through `clerk.read(context)`.
-This "data" object contains all model collection classes
+This "data" object contains all model collection objects
 and is something that you will have to create and tell the Clerk config builder about when you create the configuration:
 ```
-val config = ConfigBuilder<Context, Data>(myData).build {
+val config = ConfigBuilder<Ctx, Data>(myData).build {
    ...
 }
 ```